 The Residence Hall Coordinators for each hall have an office located in the building and should be able to assist you at any time if you contact them.
-If you need to call your RHC, the phone numbers for each of their office are found below:
+If you need to call your RHC, call 304-788-7410.

 What is a Resident Assistant?